Amoxicillin: Adverse effects

 Adverse effects are similar to those for other β-lactam antibiotics, including nausea, vomiting, rashes, and antibiotic-associated colitis.
 Diarrhea (loose bowel movements) may also occur.

 Rarer adverse effects include mental and behavioral changes, lightheadedness, insomnia, hyperactivity, agitation, confusion, anxiety, sensitivity to lights and sounds, and unclear thinking.
 Immediate medical care is required upon the first signs of these adverse effects.
 Similarly to other penicillins, amoxicillin has been associated with an increased risk of seizures.
-Amoxicillin-induced neurotoxicity has been especially associated with concentrations of greater than 110 mg/L.
+Amoxicillin-induced neurotoxicity has been especially associated with plasma concentrations of greater than 110 mg/L.

 The onset of an allergic reaction to amoxicillin can be very sudden and intense; emergency medical attention must be sought as quickly as possible.
-The initial phase of such a reaction often starts with a change in mental state, skin rash with intense itching (often beginning in the fingertips and around the groin area and rapidly spreading), and sensations of fever, nausea, and vomiting.
+The initial phase of such a reaction often starts with a change in mental state; a skin rash with intense itching (often beginning in the fingertips and around the groin area and rapidly spreading); and sensations of fever, nausea, and vomiting.
 Any other symptoms that seem even remotely suspicious must be taken very seriously.
 However, more mild allergy symptoms, such as a rash, can occur at any time during treatment, even up to a week after treatment has ceased.
 For some people allergic to amoxicillin, the adverse effects can be fatal due to anaphylaxis.

 Use of the amoxicillin/clavulanic acid combination for more than one week has caused a drug-induced immunoallergic-type hepatitis in some patients.
 Young children having ingested acute overdoses of amoxicillin manifested lethargy, vomiting, and renal dysfunction.

 There is poor reporting of adverse effects of amoxicillin from clinical trials.
 For this reason, the severity and frequency of adverse effects from amoxicillin are probably higher than reported in clinical trials.